-Just to reiterate: our goal is to bring you the best matcha directly from Japan.
+Just to reiterate: our goal is to bring you the best matcha powdered green tea directly from Japan.
 While we’re at it, we want to help you by taking the guesswork out of making an amazing bowl of matcha.
 You in?

-Keep reading for how to prepare matcha tea, and easy answers to curiosities like “Why does matcha turn brown?” and “Can you add matcha to coffee?”
+Keep reading for how to prepare matcha tea powder, and easy answers to curiosities like “Why does matcha turn brown?” and “Can you add matcha to coffee?”

 Trust us, it’s a lot more exciting than ‘matcha, milk and creamer.’
 Nature’s original energy drink (matcha) can be prepared in many fun ways!

-- Did you know: Not all matcha is really matcha; green tea powder only becomes matcha when it’s produced in Japan under careful cultivation techniques, drastically improving the amino-acid composition and health benefits of the tea leaves.
+- Did you know: Not all green tea powder is really matcha; green tea powder only becomes matcha powdered green tea when it’s produced in Japan under careful cultivation techniques, drastically improving the amino-acid composition and health benefits of the tea leaves.

-What can’t you add matcha to?
+What is the best flavor to add to matcha?
 Common Matcha Additives Explained

 Really the question ought to be “What can’t you add matcha to?”, highlighting that really the possibilities are endless: matcha pancake cereal, matcha bread, matcha pumpkin lattes, matcha pink drinks, spiced matcha oat milk, matcha salt, the list goes on…